 Jennifer Everett's practice focuses on cybersecurity, data privacy, and employment.
 She advises multinational clients on a wide range of privacy and data compliance issues, including cyber governance, identifying strategies for international data transfers, developing global data protection compliance programs, and conducting privacy impact assessments.
-Jennifer has particular experience in advising companies on compliance with global data protection laws, including the EU General Data Protection Regulation.
-She also advises clients on compliance with various U.S. laws such as the HIPAA/HITECH Act, the FTC Act, and other U.S. consumer privacy statutes.
+Jennifer has particular experience in advising companies on compliance with global data protection laws, including the EU General Data Protection Regulation (GDPR).
+She also advises clients on compliance with various U.S. laws such as health insurance and health information technology acts (HIPAA/HITECH), the Federal Trade Commission (FTC) Act, and other U.S. consumer privacy statutes.

-Jennifer regularly counsels employers on issues concerning data protection that impact the workforce ranging from BYOD policies, employee background checks, employee monitoring, e-discovery, and workplace investigations.
+Jennifer regularly counsels employers on issues concerning data protection that impact the workforce ranging from bring your own device (BYOD) policies, employee background checks, employee monitoring, e-discovery, and workplace investigations.
 She also has litigation and arbitration experience, particularly in employment-related matters.
 Jennifer has assisted clients in a variety of industries such as health care, financial services, hospitality, manufacturing, retail, technology, automotive, and marketing.

 Jennifer is a regular speaker on international data privacy and protection and cyber-related issues.